TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 ### Classes

 Classes are a fundamental concept in object-oriented programming (OOP) that allow us to define objects with attributes (variables) and behaviours (methods/functions).
 They serve as blueprints or templates for creating instances of objects.
-With classes, we can create custom types.
+In the functional realm, classes are used to create new types.

 {% alert "info" %}
 From here on, *class* and *type* are interchangeable.